-If you’re worried about PayPal scams, a good tip is to avoid linking your debit card or bank account to your PayPal account because if someone were to get inside your PayPal account, they could also empty your bank account.
+If you're worried about falling for a PayPal scam, a good tip is to avoid linking your debit card or bank account to your PayPal account because if someone were to get inside your PayPal account, they could also empty your bank account.
 In addition, when your PayPal and bank account are linked, an attacker can transfer money from your bank account to your PayPal account and then send it to themselves.
-You can avoid this if you don’t link the two.
+You can avoid this if you don't link the two.

-It’s better to link your PayPal account to a credit card instead, as it gives you an extra layer of protection from scammers.
-Not only will PayPal reimburse you if an item you purchase wasn’t as described or never arrives, but you can also dispute the charge with your credit card company.
+It's better to link your PayPal account to a credit card instead, as it gives you an extra layer of protection from scammers.
+Not only will PayPal reimburse you if an item you purchased wasn't as described or never arrived, but you can also dispute the charge with your credit card company.